Royal Bank of Canada to repurchase up to 45 million of its common shares

 TORONTO, Dec.
-1, 2021 /CNW/ - Royal Bank of Canada (the Bank) (TSX: RY) (NYSE: RY) today announced its intention, subject to the approval of the Toronto Stock Exchange (TSX) and the Office of the Superintendent of Financial Institutions (OSFI), to commence a normal course issuer bid and to repurchase for cancellation up to 45 million of its common shares.
-The Bank intends to file a notice of intention with the TSX in this regard.
+6, 2021 /CNW/ - Royal Bank of Canada (the Bank) ("RY" on TSX and NYSE) today announced that the Toronto Stock Exchange (TSX) and the Office of the Superintendent of Financial Institutions (OSFI) have approved its normal course issuer bid to purchase, for cancellation, up to 45 million of its common shares.

+The maximum number of shares that may be repurchased for cancellation represents approximately 3.16% of the 1,425,279,101 common shares issued and outstanding as at November 26, 2021.
+The amount of purchases on the TSX on any given day will not exceed 848,650 common shares, which is 25% of the average daily trading volume on the TSX for the six months ending November 30, 2021.
+The average daily trading volume of the Bank's shares on the TSX for that six-month period, calculated in accordance with the rules of the TSX for the purposes of the bid, was 3,394,600 shares.

-The proposed normal course issuer bid will give us the flexibility to manage the Bank's capital position while generating shareholder value.
-On October 31, 2021, the Bank's Common Equity Tier 1, Tier 1 and Total capital ratios were 13.7 per cent, 14.9 per cent and 16.7 per cent, respectively.
+The normal course issuer bid will give us the flexibility to manage the Bank's capital position while generating shareholder value.

+The Bank will establish an automatic share purchase plan on December 8, 2021, under which its broker, RBC Dominion Securities Inc., may periodically purchase its common shares pursuant to the bid within a defined set of criteria.
+The actual number of common shares purchased under the automatic share purchase plan, the timing of purchases, and the price at which the common shares are bought will depend upon future market conditions.

+The Bank's previous normal course issuer bid for the purchase of 20,000,000 shares commenced on March 2, 2020 and expired on March 1, 2021.
+The Bank repurchased 400,000 shares under such bid on the open market at a volume weighted average price of approximately $98.74 per share.
+In accordance with OSFI's announcement on March 13, 2020 of its expectation that banks not undertake share buybacks as part of the measures put in place during the COVID-19 pandemic, the Bank did not repurchase any shares under the bid from March 13, 2020 through to its expiry.

 Caution regarding forward-looking statements